The Expanse TV Series

 Reviewed by Galen Strickland

-I first uploaded this page two months ago (12/10/15) after seeing the pilot online (multiple times), then revised it after watching the first four episodes.
+I first uploaded this page on December 10, 2015, after seeing the pilot online (multiple times), then revised it after watching the first four episodes.
 Now that the short season is complete I need to edit again.
-I've reviewed all but one of the novels and one novella so far (see link in Overview column to the right), enjoyed all of them, and had been anxiously waiting for this series since it was announced.
+I've reviewed all of the novels and shorter works so far, enjoyed all of them, and had been anxiously waiting for this series since it was announced.
 Even with the books' authors as part of the writing and production team there were a few changes, even a couple of added characters, but overall it was faithful to the text.
 They only covered about three-fourths of the first book, and left it on a cliffhanger of course, but that's okay since it has already been renewed for a second season.
 It will be more accessible to those who have read at least the first novel, Leviathan Wakes, but it should appeal to any viewer who likes dense dramatic structures and relatable characters.
 It's not for the casual viewer though, you have to pay attention to detail.

 For instance, the opening scene of the pilot is the same as the prologue in the first book.
 It shows a young woman locked in a space ship storage locker.
 After she breaks out, both her name and the name of her ship are visible on her jump suit.
 If you don't notice that, you might miss the connections later in the episode.
 The story shifts to and from different locations, including Earth, the asteroid Ceres (which has been tunneled out and made habitable inside), and an ice hauling ship near Saturn, as well as one of its shuttles and another ship they explore.
 That's just in the pilot, other locations and characters were introduced later.
 You have to be aware of those shifts to follow the story properly.
 Subtle hints about character traits are dropped into conversations, ones that will resonate in later scenes.
 Patience is also necessary.
 The full implication of the first scenes in the pilot is not explained until the penultimate episode.

 I enjoyed almost all of every performance, but I'll reserve the highest accolades for Thomas Jane as Detective Miller.
 He is one who initially did not fit my vision of Miller from the books, but now I can't imagine anyone else in the role.
-Anyone who has read the book knows it's still too soon to tell if they will alter his story arc, but even if they do I can't say that will be a bad thing.
 The tragedy of fate is a strong element throughout the series, and Jane was the perfect embodiment of that.
 My favorite character from the books has been Naomi Nagata, and Dominique Tipper is excellent, although the restrictions of the short season and the need to service the rest of the cast limited her presence.
 The second book had another strong female character, and I'm looking forward to her on the show, but I hope they don't downplay Naomi's role again.
 A few of the character dynamics were different than I recall from the books, primarily the antagonism between James Holden (Steven Strait) and Amos Burton (Wes Chatham), but it does make sense in the context of Amos' back story, which we learned in one of the novellas.
 I won't name-check everyone of course, but as with another of my favorite shows, even the supporting players make strong impressions in their limited screen time.

 The pilot was released online early, but had its broadcast premiere on Syfy December 14, with Episode 2 the following night.
 Immediately after that, they put Episodes 3 & 4 online and On Demand.
 The pilot had to set up a lot and introduce many characters and situations, so it was slower, but subsequent episodes picked up the pace considerably.
-Unfortunately, broadcast ratings were mediocre at best, probably due to online availablity, but it is apparent that Syfy liked what they saw since it was renewed fairly early.
+Unfortunately, broadcast ratings were mediocre at best, probably due to online availablity, as well as the fact the network has alienated many viewers the past few years with too many 'reality' shows, and a focus on fantasy and the paranormal instead of hard SF.
+It is apparent that Syfy liked what they saw since it was renewed fairly early.
 There were only ten episodes this year, but Season 2 will have thirteen.
 That other favorite show I referenced in the last paragraph is of course Firefly.
 The Expanse is the first show since then that I've watched as obsessively.
 I've lost count of the number of times I've seen the pilot, but I know it's close to ten, maybe five times for the rest, and I'll do it all again soon since I've pre-ordered the Blu-Ray set due out on April 5.
 I suggest you do the same.
 Highly recommended.

-[Latest Update] Now I've watched the season again on Blu-Ray.
+[Update]: Now I've watched the season again on Blu-Ray.
 Still love it, but was disappointed with the bare-bones approach.
 Only three deleted scenes, no commentary or behind-the-scenes features on the discs, but the Digital Copy does include the various featurettes that Syfy offered online.
 I may wait for a complete series set before buying any more discs, in the hopes of many more extras then.
-I noticed several times in the show where they've already hinted at things, Amos and Naomi's backgrounds in particular, that we won't get the resolutions to for several more seasons at least, if they follow the book plots in order at least.
+I noticed several times in the show where they've already hinted at things, Amos and Naomi's backgrounds in particular, that we won't get the resolutions to for several more seasons, if they follow the book plots in order at least.
+[Addendum: Season 1 is now on Amazon Prime in the US, and on Netflix in many other countries.]

 My reviews of the books, #1 Leviathan Wakes - #5 Nemesis Games.

-New page starting with book #6, Babylon's Ashes.
+New page starting with book #6 Babylon's Ashes + Strange Dogs novella.

 The Expanse Wiki - concerning both the books and the Syfy TV series.